bsara/reboot-android-tv/README.md

 Please note that this app is for **ROOTED DEVICES ONLY**.

 This app was made because the Nexus Player originally did not come with any reboot functionality out of the box.
-The only alternative is to sideload an app that allows for rebooting, and before I made this app, no one else had made one that would show up in the default Android TV launcher.
+The only alternative was to sideload an app that allowed for rebooting and, before I made this app, no one else had made one that would show up in the default Android TV launcher.

 #### Current Features